ironbar/hungry_geese/reports/04_Modeling.md

 The new scripts need to be able to handle the problem of asynchronism.
 For example two models could be saved while the other scripts plays or viceversa.

+#### Speedup training

+I have been able to speedup up training script close to x2 by using the two gpus and also by loading the data in parallel.

 ### Results